resource-watch/slate/source/includes/concept/_overview.md

 ### Caching

-Some services in the RW API rely on caching as a way to improve the performance and efficiency of their endpoints.
-By relying on caching mechanisms, services can serve pre-computed responses for commonly requested endpoints, reducing the need to perform the computations needed to serve the same request several times.
-Caching also has the added benefits of improving performance and reducing service load, which leads to better scalability overall.
+HTTP caching is a technique that stores a copy of a given resource and serves it back when requested.
+When a cache has a requested resource in its store (also called a _cache hit_), it intercepts the request and returns its copy instead of re-computing from the originating server.
+If the request is not yet stored in cache (also called _cache miss_), it is forwarded to the server responsible for handling it, the response is computed and stored in cache to serve future requests.
+This achieves several goals: it eases the load of the server that doesn’t need to serve all requests itself, and it improves performance by taking less time to transmit the resource back.
+You can read more about HTTP caching in the [Mozilla Developer Network docs on HTTP caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching).

 The RW API has a system-wide HTTP cache that you may use to cache your requests.
-This cache is based on [Fastly](https://www.fastly.com/), so please refer to its documentation if you are looking for a specific detail on its behavior.
-HTTP caching is opt-in, meaning that by default no caching mechanism is applied to any request -  if you'd like your endpoints to benefit from caching, you need to explicitly implement it.

-#### RW API caching considerations

-For most common use cases, you just need to keep in mind the following:

-* The default cache TTL is 3 days.
-* Only responses with successful response codes such as 200, 203, 204 or 30X are taken into consideration when caching.
-* Authorization endpoint responses are **never** cached.
-* Each service can use the `cache` response header to tag a cache entry: [example here](https://github.com/resource-watch/dataset/blob/47ad8b9509b97803d7f484549908e72ecaa98467/app/src/routes/api/v1/dataset.router.js#L396).
-* Each service can use the `uncache` header to purge cache entries matching a given tag, set using the method exemplified above: [example here](https://github.com/resource-watch/dataset/blob/47ad8b9509b97803d7f484549908e72ecaa98467/app/src/routes/api/v1/dataset.router.js#L462).
+Keep in mind that, in the context of the RW API, not all endpoints have caching enabled for them.
+You'll find a list below with the services which rely on caching in the RW API.
+If, as a developer, you'd like your endpoints to benefit from caching, you need to explicitly implement it.
+Please refer to the [developer docs on HTTP caching](/developer.html#http-caching) for more details on how to implement caching for your API resources.

+The default cache time to live (TTL) applied to the responses stored in the RW API's cache is 3 days, but specific endpoints may specify a different expiration time for their responses.
+For the purposes of caching, only responses of GET requests with successful response codes (such as 200, 203, 204 or 302) are considered for caching.
+Also, for security reasons, authentication, authorization or user related information is never stored in cache.
+This is also the case for authenticated GET responses.

 #### Which services rely on caching